toniarnold/aspnettest/doc/migrate-iie-iselenium.md

 packages must be added to the web/test projects, too (similar to NUnit itself).

 The ISelenium library only references the generic ```Selenium.WebDriver``` to communicate with the browser.
-Therefore, thhe concrete WebDriver NuGet package is required for the web project, either
+Therefore, the concrete WebDriver NuGet package is required for the web project, either
 ```Selenium.InternetExplorer.WebDriver``` (32 bit),
 ```Selenium.Firefox.WebDriver``` or ```Selenium.Chrome.WebDriver```.